Generic Name: Ranitidine hydrochloride

-Studies in dogs receiving dosages of Ranitidine in excess of 225 mg/kg/day have shown muscular tremors, vomiting, and rapid respiration.
+Studies in dogs receiving dosages of Ranitidine Tablets, in excess of 225 mg/kg/day have shown muscular tremors, vomiting, and rapid respiration.
 Single oral doses of 1,000 mg/kg in mice and rats were not lethal.
-Intravenous LD50 values in mice and rats were 77 and 83 mg/kg, respectively.
+Intravenous LD50, values in mice and rats were 77 and 83 mg/kg, respectively.

 Antacid should be given as needed for relief of pain (see CLINICAL PHARMACOLOGY: Pharmacokinetics).